khatri-viren/College-Practicals/FSD/Lab5/README.md

-# Simple Calculator Using ReactJs
+# Simple Calculator using ReactJs